VenoMave: Targeted Poisoning Against Speech Recognition: Discussion

-Although hearing thresholds have shown to be effective for adversarial examples, in the case of poisoning, their effect is less distinct.
-One main reason may be that in contrast to adversarial examples, where the complete file is modified, modifications of a poison file are limited to short~sequences.
+Hearing thresholds have shown to be effective for adversarial examples, however, in the case of poisoning, we observe that their effect is less distinct.
+One main reason may be that in contrast to adversarial examples, where the complete file is modified, our modifications for the poison utterances are limited to short~sequences.

-The poison samples calculated with \sys{} are not always clean-label data points, even though our transcription study shows that more than 85.0\,\% of the generated poisoned data have clean labels.
-It is worth noting that such a study is missing in the evaluation of clean-label poisoning attacks in the image domain.
-Additionally, a recent benchmark acknowledges~\cite{schwarzschildjust}, that these attacks often produce easily visible image artifacts and distortions.

-Nevertheless, in privacy-preserving \emph{federated learning} scenarios, where the training data and the training is decentralized, a party can easily compromise the training data~\cite{tolpegin-20-data}.
-Here, the poison samples are not constrained to clean-label data points, as the victim has no access to the training data, while the attacker has full control of their data.
-Additionally, our limited-knowledge experiments have shown that controlling only parts of the training process and training data---as would be the case in a federated learning scenario---is very effective.